tensorpack/tensorpack/docs/tutorial/inference.md

 1. The model (the graph): you've already written it yourself with TF symbolic functions.
    Nothing about it is related to the tensorpack interface.
-   If you use tensorpack layers, they are mainly just wrappers around `tf.layers`.
+   If you use tensorpack layers, they are not so different from `tf.layers`.

 2. The trained parameters: tensorpack saves them in standard TF checkpoint format.
    Nothing about the format is related to tensorpack.